• Skip to primary navigation

 FAQ

-Once completely cool, store them in an air-tight container for up to 3 days at room temperature.
+Once completely cool, store them in an air-tight container for up to 2 days at room temperature.
 Separate the layers of cookies with either wax or parchment paper to prevent them from sticking together.
+You can also refrigerate for up to a week for maximum freshness.

 Pinterest.

-• Recipe: Reasonable, not too sweet or rich (my inner dietitian was pleased!)
+• Recipe: Balanced and not overly sweet (my inner dietitian approves!).

 An immediate hit!!!